kardianos/vendor-spec/README.md

 There are many users of Go who do not agree with the above statements or do not require all the source to be kept with the product.
 For example, some users only require a path to the remote repository and a version to use.
-For some uses to have a more relaxed need does not alleviate the needs outlined in the first paragraph.
+The presence of users with more relaxed needs does not alleviate the needs outlined in the first paragraph.

 The only solution that meets all the needs in the first paragraph is copying the source to the project and re-writing the import paths.
 Not liking the